nebari-dev/nebari/docs/source/admin_guide/breaking-upgrade.md

 For versions that are known to require redeployment when upgrading, this is an outline of the steps required to upgrade QHub:

 - Back up user data by following [this backup guide](./backup.md).
-- Change the existing cluster to a different URL (e.g. `qhub-old.mycompany.com`) so it is hidden.
+- Change the existing cluster to a different URL (for example `qhub-old.mycompany.com`) so it is hidden.
 - Run `qhub upgrade` to make recommended modifications to the `qhub-config.yaml` file.
-- Deploy a new QHub with the desired version (to your original preferred URL e.g. `qhub.mycompany.com` but a new project_name to avoid resource name clashes).
+- Deploy a new QHub with the desired version (to your original preferred URL for example `qhub.mycompany.com` but a new project_name to avoid resource name clashes).
 - Restore user data to the new cluster.
 - Once you have confirmed the backup and upgrade have been successfully completed, you can destroy the old cluster.